-The detectors used for SPI are 19 reverse-electrode n-type Ge detectors (GeDs).
+The detectors used for SPI are 19 reverse-electrode n-type Ge detectors (GeDs; see Fig 2.b).
 They have an hexagonal shape with a size of 5.6 cm, flat to flat, and a height of 69.42 mm.
 The GeDs are mounted with minimum space between them, such that the axes of two adjacent detectors are 6 cm apart.
 Each crystal is mounted in an Al capsule.
-The hexagonal shape was chosen to minimize the volume occupied by the detector array, and therefore the volume and the weight of the anti-coincidence system, which surrounds the camera (see 4.2.7).
+The hexagonal shape was chosen to minimize the volume occupied by the detector array, and therefore the volume and the weight of the anti-coincidence system (ACS), which surrounds the camera (see).

 To reduce the leakage current and to slow the effects of radiation damage, high purity germanium detectors have to be operated at cryogenic temperatures.
-Therefore, the closely packed array of GeDs is fixed on a (cold) Beryllium plate, and the detector array is placed inside a cryostat (see 2.2.3).
+Therefore, the closely packed array of GeDs is fixed on a (cold) beryllium plate, and the detector array is placed inside a cryostat (see sect.
+2.1.3).
 The bottom side of the cold plate houses the first stage of the preamplifier circuitry (PA-1), which has only passive components.
 The PA-1 electronics include the high voltage filter and the connection between the detector and the Charge Sensitive Amplifier (CSA).
 A second set of 19 pre-amplifiers (PA-2) is mounted on a second cold plate established at 210 K and thermally connected to the cryostat.
 This stage includes the FET, for which the low temperature allows a reduction of the electronic noise.

-Currently, only 16 out of the 19 detectors are operated, following failures of detectors #2 in December 2003, #17 in July 2004 and #5 in February 2009.
+Currently, only 15 out of the 19 detectors are operated, following failures of detectors #2 in December 2003, #17 in July 2004, #5 in February 2009 and #1 in May 2010.